nordeim/SG-Point-Of-Sale/v1.5/project_codebase_files_set.md

 def upgrade() -> None:
-    # Ensure the target schema exists before creating tables within it.
+    # Schema creation should be handled by Alembic's context configuration
+    # in env.py, but we can ensure it exists here as well.
     op.execute("CREATE SCHEMA IF NOT EXISTS sgpos")

     # ### Table Creation - Order respects Foreign Key dependencies ###

-    # --- Group 1: Tables with no or self-referencing dependencies ---
+    # --- Group 1: Tables with no dependencies ---
     op.create_table('companies',
         sa.Column('id', sa.UUID(), nullable=False),
         sa.Column('name', sa.String(length=255), nullable=False),